bio-guoda/preston/docs/architecture.md

 2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a  -
 ```

 On saving a Preston provenance log for the first time, Preston puts the content hash uri of that provenance log (e.g., ```hash://sha256/c253...```) in a file named by the query hash ```hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55``` into the statement (or relation,version) store.
 With this, on requesting content associated with ```hash://sha256/2a5de79372318317a382ea9a2cef069780b852b01210ef59e06b640a3539cb5a```, the content hash uri of the first provenance log (i.e., ```hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55```) is returned.
 The content of the first version can now be retrieved via the content store.
-Because the first query is static, the content hash uri of the first provenance log version of any Preston observatory can be retrieved by resolving ```hash://sha256/a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e``` .
-In order words, if a hash ```a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e``` is found anywhere in a data archive, the chances are pretty high that the archive is a contains Preston provenance logs.
+Because the first query is static, the content hash uri of the first provenance log version of any Preston observatory can be retrieved by resolving ```hash://sha256/a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e```.
+In other words, if a hash ```a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e``` is found anywhere in a data archive, the chances are pretty high that the archive is a contains Preston provenance logs.

 The next version in the provenance history can be retrieved using: